AxC1271/STM32-DevBoard/README.md

     <em> Signal traces on the STM32 board, with power traces being 0.5mm while ordinary traces are kept at 0.3mm.
 Vias are used for ground traces. </em>
 </p>

 In general, vias are used to link ground pins to the ground plane.
 Most signals are routed on the top copper layer, with a couple of vias used to prevent signal crossing especially with the 3.3V bus.
 A copper pour was used near the voltage regulator to create ground and power planes whilst also reducing EMI and improving signal integrity.

+Quick note: to further increase the stability of a 2-layer board like this, it is recommended to add as much stitching vias as possible, on top of adding a ground pour on the top layer.
+This is to decrease the distance that sensitive signals have to travel to get to ground, reducing the inductance and therefore maximizing signal integrity.

 ## 3D View